Strawberry Protein Mousse Pie

 - Toast the almonds in the oven for about 5-7min, until fragrant

-- Place 1/2 cup of the toasted almonds and the oats in a food processor* and pulse until coarsely ground.
-Chop the rest by hand, so you still have texture, but no big pieces.
+- Place the toasted almonds and the oats in a food processor* and pulse until ground with a few coarse bits.

-- Add the oil, apple sauce, almond extract, and maple sirup to the dry ingredients.
-Mix well until a sticky dough forms.
+- Add the oil, Maple syrup, almond extract, and buckwheat flour.
+Mix well until combined but still crumbly.

 - Press the dough into the bottom of your prepared springform pan.

-- Bake the crust in the preheated oven for about 14-18 minutes, or until it turns golden brown, cover with aluminium foil, and bake for another 15-20 minutes, until crunchy and dry.
+- Bake the crust in the preheated oven for about 14-18 minutes, or until it turns golden brown.

 Note: